If you’re looking for an easy, healthy, and beautiful side dish, look no further – Roasted Beets with Balsamic Glaze is here for you.

 Instructions

-• Toss the beets with the balsamic glaze and return to the air fryer – Once the beets have cooled, slip them out of their skins, and chop them into bite-sized pieces.
-Drizzle with the balsamic glaze, and toss.
+- Toss the beets with the balsamic glaze and return to the air fryer – Once the beets have cooled, slip them out of their skins, and chop them into bite-sized cubes.
+Drizzle the cubes with the balsamic glaze, and toss.
 Return to the air fryer, loosely wrapped in the foil, for another 10 minutes or so.

-• Garnish and serve – Garnish with crumbled goat cheese and a generous handful of torn basil and/or mint leaves.
+- Garnish and serve – Garnish with crumbled goat cheese and a generous handful of torn basil leaves.
 Serve as a side, or atop some fresh lettuce as a salad.

 If you’d like to be notified when new posts are added to this site, please subscribe below, and be sure to click through on the email you receive to confirm your subscription.
 If you don’t receive a confirmation email, please check your spam folder.